geeknik/my-awesome-stars/topics.md

 - [symfony/runtime](https://github.com/symfony/runtime) - Enables decoupling PHP applications from global state

+## tailwind

+- [raidendotai/cofounder](https://github.com/raidendotai/cofounder) - ai-generated apps , full stack + generative UI
+- [midday-ai/v1](https://github.com/midday-ai/v1) - An open-source starter kit based on Midday.

 ## tailwindcss

 - [sjdonado/idonthavespotify](https://github.com/sjdonado/idonthavespotify) - Effortlessly convert Spotify links to your preferred streaming service
 - [leozqin/precis](https://github.com/leozqin/precis) - Precis is an extensible self-hosted AI-enabled RSS reader with a focus on notifications and support for theming
 - [AmruthPillai/Reactive-Resume](https://github.com/AmruthPillai/Reactive-Resume) - A one-of-a-kind resume builder that keeps your privacy in mind.
 Completely secure, customizable, portable, open-source and free forever.
 Try it out today!
-- [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source Cursor for Designers.
-Design directly in your live React app and publish your changes to code.
+- [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The Cursor for Designers • An Open-Source Visual Vibecoding Editor • Visually build, style, and edit your React App with AI
 - [RicardoGEsteves/omniscient](https://github.com/RicardoGEsteves/omniscient) - Cutting-edge Full-stack AI Platform delivered as a SaaS (Software as a Service).
 Built on a robust technology stack, integrated with powerful APIs such as OpenAI and Replicate, offers a seamless exper
 - [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Build your own second brain with supermemory.
 It's a ChatGPT for your bookmarks.
 Import tweets or save websites and content using the chrome extension.
 - [jose-donato/ollama-reply](https://github.com/jose-donato/ollama-reply) - open-source browser extension that leverages the power of the AI to generate engaging replies for social media growth.